nss-nightclass-projects/clinic/README.md

 Since you cloned an official NSS repository, you don't have permissions to push code to it.
 What you need to do is push to your own repository.
 Part of this assessment includes verifying that you make a minimum of 4 commits and pushes of your code.

 1. Go to your Github page.
-1. Create a new repository named `coronavirus`.
+1. Create a new repository named `clinic`.
 1. Copy the connection URL _(remember to make sure you use the SSH format, not HTTPS)_.
 1. In your terminal, make sure you are currently in the project directory.
 1. Run the command: `git remote remove origin`